 You have the option of filing an appeal with the Trademark Trial and Appeal Board (TTAB) when the trademark examining attorney issues a final refusal to federally register your trademark.
-For example, let’s say you file a trademark application and the trademark examining attorney sends you an office action refusing registration of your trademark on the basis that it is likely to cause confusion with another mark that is already registered.
+For example, let’s say you file a trademark application and the trademark examining attorney sends you a trademark office action refusing registration of your trademark on the basis that it is likely to cause confusion with another mark that is already registered.
 In order to attempt to overcome the rejection, you research, prepare, and submit arguments and evidence to the Trademark Office pointing out all of the differences between the two marks and detailing why your trademark application should be approved.
 A few weeks later, you receive a response from the trademark examining attorney indicating that he did not find your arguments persuasive and that he is now making his refusal to register your trademark final.

 You are now in the position to appeal the trademark examining attorney’s decision to the TTAB.
 The notice of appeal (along with the proper filing fee) must be submitted within six months of the final refusal being issued.
 The most efficient way of filing and paying for the appeal is through the ESTTA system.

 Once the notice of appeal has been acknowledged by the TTAB, it will mail out a proceeding schedule notifying you of some important deadlines.
 The first deadline is the date by which you must file your appeal brief.
 The appeal brief gives you the opportunity to coherently organize and present all of your arguments and evidence to the TTAB.
 However, there are many rules with which you must comply and failure to do so may result in automatic dismissal of your appeal.
 You will want to carefully read the TTAB Manual of Procedure and the Rules of Practice if you choose not to work with an experienced trademark attorney.